 It wasn’t as bad as I thought.
 The “tabard” piece wasn’t quite right, so I extended the 4 side pieces to the full length of the front and back piece.

 I was going to chuck the cut piece, but then figure it may be of some use!
 I realized I could make a mock-wrap-tunic by just shaping and sewing it to the area I just cut.

 I thought about doing the same to the back to be true to the real costume, but honestly I ran out of time in between having to leave town for my family emergency and having to go out of state for work training.
 You’ll forgive me, right?
 Now on to the finished product, complete with licensed GoT wig and my attempt at Daenerys makeup-face!

 DD and I went down into the wash next to our house.
 Oooooh, nature!

 I hand-stitched the gold bits and added gold beads.
 The original looks like it had bronze “scales” so this is as close as I could get.
-Let’s call it artist’s freedom, shall we?
+Let’s call it artistic freedom, shall we?
 DD was kind enough to make the necklace for me.
-I bought the horn at Joann’s and had the silver chain left over.
+I bought the horn at Joann’s and had the silver chain left over from another project.
 Thanks, DD!

 And what’s Daenerys without her 3 dragon babies?

 I also attempted to mess with makeup to try to look like the actress using the Michelle Phan tutorial and the Jellyfish Soup tutorial.
 This is my second attempt.
 On my first attempt, I asked DD what he thought and he said I looked like her brother.
 Woops, I guess a little too drag?

 Looking at it now, I should probably nix the eye liner.
 Maybe version 3 for upcoming Halloween parties will look better!